fylgja/site/src/components/card.md

 ---

 The card component is a wrapper component.

-Which allows you to make visual sectioned content, that is not part of the main flow.
+It allows you to make visual sectioned content, that is not part of the main flow.

 ## Installation